Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Related Work

 \textbf{Early approaches.} \emph{PointNet}~\cite{QiPointnet} is the first deep neural network directly processing 3D point clouds using Multi-Layer Perceptrons (MLPs) and permutation-invariant pooling.
 The major drawback is that PointNet feeds the entire point cloud to the same MLP and thus might fail at recognizing local structures inside the point cloud.
-A straightforward improvement implemented in \emph{PointNet++}~\cite{QiPointnet++} is to hierarchically apply PointNet to nested partitions of the point cloud.
+An improved solution is \emph{PointNet++}~\cite{QiPointnet++}, which hierarchically applies PointNet to nested partitions of the point cloud.
+Similarly, \emph{ShellNet}~\cite{zhang2019shellnet} uses MLPs with permutation-invariant pooling to extract features from the points contained in concentric spherical neighborhoods, and then applies 1D convolutional layers.

-\textbf{Point Convolutions.} Due to the success of CNNs in several deep learning tasks involving images, recent works define \emph{point-convolutional layers} operating similarly to convolutional filters on images.
-In this direction, \emph{volumetric convolutions}~\cite{AtzmonPCNNEO} are defined by interpolating a 3D function with the input point cloud.
-Other methods approximate continuous convolutional filters by MLPs~\cite{wang2018deep, wu2019pointconv} or polynomials~\cite{xu2018spidercnn}.
+\textbf{Point Convolutions.} Due to the success of CNNs in visual recognition problems, recent works aim at defining neural network layers for point clouds operating similarly to convolutional filters on images.
+In this direction, \emph{volumetric convolutions}~\cite{AtzmonPCNNEO} applies standard convolutions on 3D functions and then evaluates the resulting functions on the input point cloud.
+Other methods approximate continuous 3D convolutional kernels by MLPs~\cite{wang2018deep, wu2019pointconv} or polynomials~\cite{xu2018spidercnn}.

-A wide variety of point-convolutional layers have been proposed in the literature.
-However, the vast majority of these layers resort to two mainstream approaches to handle point clouds, which consist in feeding the coordinates of the points to either a \emph{Radial Basis Function Network} (RBFN) or a \emph{Multi-Layer Perceptron} (MLP).
-We illustrate two prominent examples for these approaches, namely \emph{KPConv}~\cite{HuguesKPConv} and \emph{ConvPoint}~\cite{BoulchConvpoint}, and the other relevant solutions following their path.
+The most popular and effective solutions involve \emph{point-convolutional layers}, which process point clouds by feeding the coordinates of the points to either a \emph{Radial Basis Function Network} (RBFN) or a \emph{Multi-Layer Perceptron} (MLP) and then linearly combine the result with the input features to obtain the output features, similarly to convolutional filters on images.
+Here we describe two prominent examples of these layers, namely \emph{KPConv}~\cite{HuguesKPConv} and \emph{ConvPoint}~\cite{BoulchConvpoint}, and some more recent methods following their approaches~\cite{yang2021adaptive, mao2019interpolated, lin2020fpconv, liu2019densepoint, liu2019relation, ran2021learning}.